SaiKrishnaBV/DQN_Pytorch/README.md

 # DQN_Pytorch

-The file Qget_data.py contains the code to save the experience of the agent with the environment, which is further used to train the neural network.
+The file Qget_data.py contains the code to save the experience of the agent with the environment into a .npy file, which is further used to train the neural network.

 The file Qtrain_network.py contains the code to train a neural network the data for which can be loaded using a .npy file